-Bones are hard tissues that give your hand shape and stability.
+Bones.
+These are hard tissues that give your hand shape and stability.

-Phalanges are the finger bones.
+Phalanges.
+These are the finger bones.

-Metacarpals are the middle part of the hand bones.
+Metacarpals.
+These are the middle part of the hand bones.

-Carpals are the wrist bones.
+Carpals.
+These are the wrist bones.

-Joints are places where bones fit together, allowing movement.
+Joints.
+These are places where bones fit together, allowing movement.

-Ligaments are soft tissues that connect bone to bone and stabilize your joints.
+Ligaments.
+These are soft tissues that connect bone to bone and stabilize your joints.

-The synovial lining produces the fluid inside your joints that helps make movement smooth.
+Synovial lining.
+This makes the fluid inside your joints that helps make movement smooth.

-Nerves send and receive messages, allowing you to feel and direct movement.
+Nerves.
+These send and receive messages, allowing you to feel and direct movement.

-The palmar fascia is a firm layer of soft tissue that stabilizes the palm of your hand.
+Palmar fascia.
+This is a firm layer of soft tissue that stabilizes the palm of your hand.